HristoKolev/webpack-workshop/README.md

 TODO: Describe what this is, why it exists and how it should be used.

-## 0 - Create project with npm
+## 0 - NPM package

+- Initialize the package

 ```shell
 npm init -y
 ```

+- Open `package.json`.

+- Remove every property except `name`, `version`, `scripts`, `dependencies`, `devDependencies` and order them accordingly.

+- Insert the `private` property with value `true` after the `version` property.

-## 1 - Installing webpack
+## 1 - Webpack

+- Install the webpack packages

 ```shell
 npm i webpack webpack-cli -D
 ```

-- Install some library from npm that you want to use.
+- Install a package that you want to use in your project.

 ```shell
 npm i date-fns
 ```

+- Copy the contents of the `extra/01-install-webpack` directory to the root directory of this workshop.
-- Add the build script to `package.json`
+- Add the `build` script to `package.json`

 ```
 "build": "webpack"
 ```

+- Run the `build` script and examine the output in the `dist` directory.

 ## 2 - Basic webpack configuration